davyker/audio-fingerprinting/README.md

 # Audio Fingerprinting System

-A Python implementation of audio fingerprinting for music identification, using spectral peak analysis and hash-based matching.
+A Python implementation of audio fingerprinting for music identification, using spectral peaks and hash-based matching.
 This is based on the method described in "An Industrial-Strength Audio Search Algorithm" (Avery Li-Chun Wang 2003).

 ## Setup